Presidential Proclamation on at least 60-day suspension of some immigrants to the US.

 There are broad classifications of visa holders and applicants not affected.
 It is important to note that non-immigrant visa categories, such as E-2 and E-3 visas, are not affected by this proclamation.
 Furthermore, the proclamation states that it does not limit the ability of individuals to apply for asylum, refugee status, withholding of removal, or protection under the Convention Against Torture.

 The proclamation indicates that it may be modified including for a longer period beyond the initial 60 days.
 The Proclamation takes effect at 11:59 p.m. eastern daylight time on April 23, 2020.

-This Proclamation comes on the heels of a March 20, 2020 suspension of routine visa services at all US consulates and embassies, and travel restrictions of foreign nationals traveling from certain countries due to COVID-19.
-We have previous outlined numerous COVID-19 updates already here.
+This Proclamation comes on the heels of a March 20, 2020 suspension of routine visa services at all US consulates and embassies, and travel restrictions of foreign nationals travelling from certain countries due to COVID-19.
+We have previously outlined numerous COVID-19 updates already here.

 It is important to note the Proclamation does NOT apply to the following foreign nationals based on the discretion of a Consular Officer:

 - Current lawful permanent residents (green card holders)

 - Current immigrants that have been issued a valid immigrant visa by the effective date AND have a valid official travel document

 - Foreign national spouses or minor child (unmarried under the agent of 21) of US citizens (immediate relative spouse and children)

 - Prospective adoptee children (IR-4 or IH-4 visa classifications)